ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

    I have a rough idea of what I want, but there are some unresolved questions.
    How should scoping work?
-   The same as for expressions,
+   The same as for expressions?
-   can you have local type definitions?
+   Does that mean you can have local type definitions?
    Or should types only be allowed at the top level?
    Do they need to go before all expressions then, or can you mix let bindings and type definitions?